Arrowyz01/csv2md_by_template/README.md

 # csv2md_by_template (csv2mdt.py)
 - this script helps you to convert csv file to multiple md files by template, the filename of each comes from first column in your csv file.
+- this idea came from [dicussion](https://github.com/Arrowyz01/csv2logseq_block/issues/1) with @candideu !

 # Preparation
 - python3